solstice23/typst-ribbons/docs/manual.typ

 		The corner radius of nodes.
 	]),
 	( "curve-factor", "number", false, `0.3`, [
-		The curve factor for the ribbons.
-Larger values result in more curved ribbons.
+		The curve factor for the ribbony.
+Larger values result in more curved ribbony.
 	]),
 ))